 American Council on Gift Annuities located in Dallas, Texas.
 The annuity payment is a fixed payment for life and is made monthly, quarterly, semiannually or annually.
 The commitment by the charity to pay the annuitant is backed or secured by the assets of the charity.
 Many state insurance departments now regulate gift annuities, which among other things require maintenance of reserve funds, restrictions on investments of annuity funds and annual reports by the charity.

-Call Director of Advancement Jonathan Shively at (815) 734-1710 for more information, or email him at email@example.com.
+If you think an annuity may be an important financial and charitable strategy for you, please contact Director of Advancement Jonathan Shively at (815) 734-1710 for more information, or email him at firstname.lastname@example.org.
 Pinecrest Community (Brethren Home) is a 501 (c) 3 nonprofit charity.
 To view our tax exempt status letter, click here.